johnstaveley/RaspberryPiControl/README.md

   - IoT Devices.
 Add your Raspberry Pi
   - Networking.
 Don't put in IP restrictions if you want your azure function to be able to contact the IoT Hub

+## Operation

+You can use the IoT Hub explorer to send direct messages to the Raspberry Pi and control its hardware using the 'ControlAction' direct method and following json package:
+{
+	"Method": Relay or Servo,
+	"Number": value of the hardware if applicable, "Value": 0 or 1 for relays and 0 to 1 for servos
+}

+e.g. this will turn Relay 4 on:
+{
+	"Method": "Relay",
+	"Number": 4,
+	"Value": 1
+}

+if there is a mistake then a bad request will be returned to you

 ## Tech notes

-Publish as single file does not seem to work, you get a file not found error You may have to follow the instructions here to run without sudo: https://raspberrypi.stackexchange.com/questions/40105/access-gpio-pins-without-root-no-access-to-dev-mem-try-running-as-root sudo apt-get update sudo apt-get upgrade
+Publish as single file does not seem to work, you get a file not found error

+You may have to follow the instructions here to run without sudo: https://raspberrypi.stackexchange.com/questions/40105/access-gpio-pins-without-root-no-access-to-dev-mem-try-running-as-root sudo apt-get update sudo apt-get upgrade